 In addition to the mentioned elements of coping through spirituality and religion or faith, researchers emphasize others, which may also be intertwined with the two mentioned above.
 Relationship with God, for example, increases the feeling of hope and the perception of sources and internal strength.
-Hope has a significant impact on the emotional wellbeing as well as the process of cognitive assessment and coping behaviours.
+He hope has a significant impact on the emotional well-being as well as the process of cognitive assessment and coping behaviours.
 Psychosomatic medicine research has shown that hope positively affects healing and is associated with many aspects of physical and mental well-being.
-Hope in the mental well-being.
+He has a significant impact on the emotional well-being as well as the process of cognitive assessment and coping behaviours.
+Psychosomatic medicine research has shown that hope positively affects healing and is associated with many aspects of physical and mental well-being.

-Another important element mentioned by many researchers 146 is connectedness with others.
+Another important element mentioned by many researchers is connectedness with others.
 For most people, religious faith is also synonymous with a religious community, which connects people in a supportive environment where pain can be identified and one can find comfort.
 It also reduces the feeling of isolation and increases intimacy with others.
-Researchers mention also assistance in developing one's own identity and self-image due to stressful and traumatic events - such as illness147, search for the sacred - for example, the perception of one's marriage as sacred in marital distress; 148 helping rituals - particularly by directing emotions and by allowing the emotions to be involved in the wider social context - in transitions from one phase of life to another and especially in traumatic crisis.
-149
+Researchers mention also assistance in developing one's own identity and self-image due to stressful and traumatic events - such as illness, search for the sacred - for example, the perception of one's marriage as sacred in marital distress; helping rituals - particularly by directing emotions and by allowing the emotions to be involved in the wider social context - in transitions from one phase of life to another and especially in traumatic crisis.

-Trauma certainly can be seen as evil as it often has severe and longlasting consequences for both mental health and often spiritual health of an individual and for his relationship with God.
+Trauma certainly can be seen as evil as it often has severe and long-lasting consequences for both mental health and often spiritual health of an individual and for his relationship with God.
 However, research

-144 Cf. J. B. Meisenhelder, Terrorism, Posttraumatic Stress and Religious Coping, p.
+&lt;sup>144 Cf. J. B. Meisenhelder, Terrorism, Posttraumatic Stress and Religious Coping, p.
 774.

-145 Cf. T. L. Gall - C. Charbonneau - N. H. Clarke - K. Grant - A. Joseph - L. Shouldice, Understanding the Nature and Role of Spirituality in Relation to Coping and Health: A Conceptual Framework, p.
+Cf. T. L. Gall - C. Charbonneau - N. H. Clarke - K. Grant - A. Joseph - L. Shouldice, Understanding the Nature and Role of Spirituality in Relation to Coping and Health: A Conceptual Framework, p.
 93.

-146 Cf. For example J. B. Meisenhelder, Terrorism, Posttraumatic Stress and Religious Coping, p.
+&lt;sup>146 Cf. For example J. B. Meisenhelder, Terrorism, Posttraumatic Stress and Religious Coping, p.
 775.

-147 Cf. B. Cole - K. I. Pargament, Re-Creating Your Life: A Spiritual/ Psychotherapeutic Intervention for People Diagnosed with Cancer, p.
+Cf. B. Cole - K. I. Pargament, Re-Creating Your Life: A Spiritual/ Psychotherapeutic Intervention for People Diagnosed with Cancer, p.
 400.

-148 Cf. A. Mahoney - K. I. Pargament - T. Jewell - A. B. Swank - E. Scott - E. Emery - M. Rye, Marriage and the Spiritual Realm: The Role of Proximal and Distal Religious Constructs in Marital Functioning, Journal of Family Psychology, 13 (1999) p.
+&lt;sup>148 Cf. A. Mahoney - K. I. Pargament - T. Jewell - A. B. Swank - E. Scott - E. Emery - M. Rye, Marriage and the Spiritual Realm: The Role of Proximal and Distal Religious Constructs in Marital Functioning, Journal of Family Psychology, 13 (1999) p.
 322-323.